 WAF uses specified back-to-origin CIDR blocks to forward normal traffic back to an origin server.
-To allow inbound traffic from the back-to-origin CIDR blocks, you must configure security software or access control policies of the origin server when you add a website to the WAF console.
+To allow inbound traffic from the back-to-origin CIDR blocks, you must configure the security software or access control policies of the origin server when you add a website to WAF.

-If you use security software such as FortiGate for your origin server, you must add the WAF back-to-origin CIDR blocks to a whitelist of the software.
+If you use security software such as FortiGate for your origin server, you must add the WAF back-to-origin CIDR blocks to the whitelist of the security software.
 This prevents normal traffic forwarded by WAF to the origin server from being blocked by access control policies.

 Obtain the WAF back-to-origin CIDR blocks

 - Log on to the Web Application Firewall console.